nurcanyildiz/Nurcanyildiz/README.md

 ## Hi there 👋
 <p>I'm a passionate developer working with JavaScript, React, Node.js, and SQL.
 I'm constantly improving my skills and building projects to deepen my understanding.</p>

-🚀 Currently, I'm focused on sharpening my full-stack development abilities.
+<ul>🚀 Currently, I'm focused on sharpening my full-stack development abilities.
 💡 Open to collaboration and excited to learn from others.
-🎯 Actively looking for a junior developer role where I can grow and contribute!
+🎯 Actively looking for a junior developer role where I can grow and contribute!</ul>

 Check out my projects and feel free to connect!